What Rooms Add Value To Your Home?

-Historically, a kitchen renovation is the go-to task to add value to your home.
-However, it's also one of the most expensive undertakings.
+Historically, a kitchen renovation is a go-to task to add value to your home.
+However, it is also one of the most expensive undertakings.
 According to a recent Improvenet research, the average cost of a kitchen remodel is a little over $22,000 in Australian dollars.
-Given that the rule of thumb is you shouldn't spend more than 5 per cent of the value of your home on renovations, this should be within reach of many home owners.
+Given that the rule of thumb is you shouldn't spend more than 5 per cent of your home's value on renovations, this should be within reach of many homeowners.

 Moreover, the work that needs doing will vary from home to home.
-For example, a basic IKEA kitchen setup for small areas can cost as little as a few hundred dollars, if you're replacing cabinet fronts and splashbacks.
+For example, a basic IKEA kitchen setup for small areas can cost as little as a few hundred dollars if you replace cabinet fronts and splashbacks.
 Budget full kitchen kits can also be found for less than $5,000.

-But for a full do-over, you're looking at spending at least $10,000 - up to $25,000 for simple kitchens, and up to $75,000 for a true luxury do-over.
-This includes flooring, walls, countertops, sinks, plumbing, appliances - you name it, it's covered.
+But for a complete do-over, you will be looking at spending at least $10,000 to $25,000 for simple kitchens.
+It can even cost up to $75,000 for a true luxury do-over.
+This includes everything: flooring, walls, countertops, sinks, plumbing, appliances and lighting.

-Make sure it stays with the theme of the home though - an ultra-modern kitchen in an older cottage could ruin the home's aesthetic and put people off!
+Make sure it stays with the theme of the home, though.
+For example, an ultra-modern kitchen in an older cottage could ruin the home's aesthetic and put people off.

 Bulking up the bathroom

-The same principles as the kitchen apply here - it can be done cheaply, but it depends on how much luxury you want to add.
-According to HGTV, it's possible to renovate a bathroom for $100 per square metre.
-For small areas that can mean less than $5,000 without heavy customisation.
+The same principles as the kitchen apply here.
+A renovation can be pretty basic and cheap, but it all depends on how much luxury you want to add.
+According to HGTV, it is possible to renovate a bathroom for $100 per square metre.
+For small areas, that can mean less than $5,000 without heavy customisation.

-Brian Johnson from Collaborative Design Architects also told HGTV that it's important to add a 30 per cent allowance to your budget, as sometimes things go awry, and costs can blow out.
-Adding a new toilet, bath or shower can make this an expensive task, numbering in the tens of thousands of dollars.
+Brian Johnson from Collaborative Design Architects also told HGTV that you should always add a 30 per cent allowance to your budget, as sometimes things go awry, and costs can blow out.
+If you choose to add a new toilet, bath or shower, renovating the bathroom can become expensive, up to tens of thousands of dollars.

 And as for returns?
-Gary Caulfield from Construction Cost Consultants told Westpac NZ that bathrooms can give you a return of up to $1.50 for every dollar spent on it.
-Gauge the suburb and likely buyers you will be getting - do they want luxury or practicality?
+Gary Caulfield from Construction Cost Consultants told Westpac NZ that bathrooms can offer a return of up to $1.50 for every dollar spent on it.
+Gauge the suburb and your potential buyers to know if they would want luxury or practicality?
 Working this out with an agent and a professional remodeler can always be a good idea.

 Adding a new bedroom

-You're unlikely to get this cheap a renovation going unless you are an architect yourself, but it shows how it can be done on a small budget.
+However, you are unlikely to get such a cheap renovation going unless you are an architect yourself, but it shows how it can be done on a small budget.
 Given the rising real estate prices in many of our cities, you could be in for significant profits too.

-According to Real Estate Institute of Victoria figures, four bedroom homes in certain suburbs were the largest capital gains earners in Melbourne at the end of last year.
-Making your home join this category through renovation could be profitable indeed!
+According to Real Estate Institute of Victoria figures, four-bedroom homes in certain suburbs have recently been the largest capital gains earners in Melbourne.
+Making your home join this category through renovation could be profitable indeed.